0xbyt3/0xbyt3/README.md

 🔞 18 years old
 👀  **What things do I like?**

-				1. I like develop automation tools
+				1. I like develope automation tools
 				2. I like bugbounty
 				3. I like network
 				4. I like RedTeam :)